ClubRobotInsat/stmlib/readme.md

 [To do]

 ## How to use this library
+**0. Create your STM32 project**

+First you need to create a STM32CubeIDE project.
+If you already have one, skip this step.

+**Follow this guide to [Create a STM32 project](link to the guide).**

-To use this project as a library, you can add it as a submodule for your project.
+Next we will add this library as a submodule for your project.
-Please follow the steps below to add and manage a Git submodule :

 **1. Add submodule**